tfwillems/HipSTR/README.md

 ```

 #### 3. External stutter models + STR calling with a reference panel
-This analysis model is extremely similar to mode #2, except that we provide an additional VCF file containing known STR genotypes at each locus using the **--str-vcf** option. **HipSTR** will not identify any additional candidate STR alleles in the BAMs when this option is specified, so it's best to use a VCF that contains STR genotypes for a wide range of populations and individuals.
+This mode is very similar to mode #2, except that we provide an additional VCF file containing known STR genotypes at each locus using the **--str-vcf** option. **HipSTR** will not identify any additional candidate STR alleles in the BAMs when this option is specified, so it's best to use a VCF that contains STR genotypes for a wide range of populations and individuals.
 For humans, we've provided such a file based on the [1000 Genomes Project](http://www.1000genomes.org/) at ...
 ```
 ./HipSTR --bams             run1.bam,run2.bam,run3.bam,run4.bam
          --fasta            /data/